 Highpoint hold an AALA Licence for the provision of a range of activities to unaccompanied under 18′s, - details at www.aala.org.uk, see our School groups page, where there is more information on what we can do for school/youth groups.

-We are also members of the British Mountaineering Council and institute for Outdoor Learning.
-Our insurance cover and risk assessments are all available on request.
+Our insurance cover and risk assessments and client testimonials are all available on request.

 WHO DO WE WORK WITH?

-Highpoint work with hundreds of individuals every year who undertake courses, guided walking and rock climbing or group activities.
-In addition, we work with several large organisations including
+Highpoint work with hundreds of individuals every year who undertake courses, guided walking, Mountain training, and activities, In addition, we work with several large organisations including:

 John White: John started climbing in 1976 (when very young, obviously…).
 He has written or co-written guidebooks to Langdale, Northern England and the Stubai Alps. he has also written a book on Mountain Rescue and contributed to many walking books such as Classic Walks in Great Britain and AA Guides to France.
 John has made well over 100 first ascents up to E5 standard and Winter 6.
 He has climbed in Africa, throughout Europe and the Alps, the Rockies and Greenland.

-Paddy Cave: Paddy is one of the area’s leading winter climbers and he has an unquenchable enthusiasm for the hills.
+Paddy Cave: Paddy is one of the Lake Districts leading winter climbers and has an unquenchable enthusiasm for the mountains.
 He’s a great guy to climb with and is highly recommended by his clients, a fantastic guide in everything from a half day climb to a month long expedition to Nepal, Paddy now holds the MIC award, and is a valued member of Highpoint.

 Highpoint also employ many other instructors on a freelance basis.
-Many previous course members will recognise the names of Dave Bishop – still giving quality instruction at the tender age of 60 something, Dave Willis who combines instructing with his life as a professional mountain sports photographer and Bill Birkett, the well-known Lake District author.
-We use many other freelance instructors, all of whom are carefully selected for their ability to offer a safe and enjoyable experience for you.
+Many previous course members will recognise the names of Mark Eddy and Alex Willey, also Dave Willis who combines instructing with his life as a professional mountain sports photographer, Bill Birkett, the well-known Lake District author is another popular occasional freelancer.
+We use many freelance instructors, all of whom are very carefully selected for their ability to offer a safe and enjoyable experience for you.